waffleio/waffle.io-takeout/INSTALL.md

 wget --trust-server-names -O <your_file_name>.airgap "<link_we_provide>"
 ```

-#### 3. Once you have the host machine up and running and installed replicated, upload the `.airgap` package onto the host machine and remember the path to the file.
+#### 3. Once you have the host machine up and running and have installed docker and replicated, upload the `.airgap` package onto the host machine and remember the path to the file.
 One way is to use `scp`.

 ```bash
 scp -i ~/.ssh/your_key.pem /path/to/your_airgap_file.airgap ubuntu@<host_machine_url>:/path/to/upload/to
 ```

-> Note: You may need to run the following commands to reboot the Management Screen UI (Ubuntu/Debian)
+> Note: You may need to run the following commands to restart the Management Screen UI (Ubuntu/Debian)

 ```
 sudo service replicated restart